 Active Projects

 What participants will do: You and your child will come to the lab for three sessions across 3 months.
-Mom will be asked to eat eggs (organic egg powder provided), keep a food diary, provide milk and saliva samples, and fill out questionnaires about her infant’s development.
-Baby will play age-appropriate games, participate in a memory activity, and provide a saliva sample.
+Mom will be asked to eat eggs (organic egg powder provided), keep a food diary, provide blood, milk, and saliva samples, and fill out questionnaires about her infant’s development.
+Baby will play age-appropriate games, participate in a memory activity, and provide blood and saliva samples.

-Compensation: You will receive a $75 Visa debit card at each visit as a token of our appreciation.
+Compensation: You will receive $75 at each visit as a token of our appreciation.

 Completed Projects